xoxzo/help.xoxzo.com/content/Xoxzo Cloud Telephony/Voice API/dynamic-action-url-en.md

      - When caller is anonymous
    Up to 2 actions can be set to each set of actions.
       - i.e. Answer the call with "say" then "transfer"
+      - Add each action in new line

 4. **Set your active time schedule**
    By default, only "outside active time" exists.
+For holidays like Saturday or Sunday, users don't have to add active hours, as by default, they will be considered inactive hours.
    Add your business hours or custom time ranges as active times.
      - Example: 9:00–12:00 and 13:00–17:00
      - You can define different active hours for each weekday.